"I believe that banking

 economy.

-country can buy more than it has produced is to import more than it
+country can spend more than it has earned (or produced) is to import more than it

 exports.
 To pay for those imports, a country needs foreign